opendocsg/slw-judgments-backfill/2017_SGHC_283/report.md

 Scheme. [note: 13]

-9       While the matter was adjourned for deliberation, the Court of Appeal issued its judgment in _SK Engineering & Construction Co Ltd v Conchubar Aromatic Ltd and another appeal_ [2017] SGCA 51 (“ _Conchubar_ ”).
+9       While the matter was adjourned for deliberation, the Court of Appeal issued its judgment in _SK Engineering & Construction Co Ltd v Conchubar Aromatic Ltd and another appeal_ <span class="citation">[2017] SGCA 51</span> (“ _Conchubar_ ”).
 Accordingly, I invited all interested parties to make brief submissions on the impact, if any, of that decision on the present proceedings.
 By agreement, the Applicant and Phillip Asia filed

 and exchanged further submissions on 11 September 2017. [note: 14]